futurewei-cloud/arion/benchmark/Arion-DP_Benchmark.md

 ![tcp_stream](https://user-images.githubusercontent.com/83482178/176801547-793c3f38-e079-415b-9f17-cee79b94538c.png)

 The above graph shows the maximum throughput that can be achieved with a single TCP connection.
-With MTU set as 9000, both Node to Node and via Arion reaches about *9.5* Gbps for 10G Nic interface with across Arion has slight higher throughput(*+2.5%*); With default MTU(1500), via arion and direct reaches about the same throughput; driver mode reach *6.5%* higher throughput while turn on direct path OAM downgrades throughput by *15%*.
+With MTU set as 9000, both Node to Node and via Arion reaches about *9.5* Gbps for 10G Nic interface with across Arion has slight higher throughput(*+2.5%*); With default MTU(1500), via arion and direct reaches about the same throughput; driver mode reaches *6.5%* higher throughput while turning on direct path OAM downgrades throughput by *15%*.

 | Config	 | MTU	  | Througphut(Mbps) | Difference(%) |
 | :---       | :---:  | :---:            |          ---: |